ctp-eos/ctp-sci/10 Basic Rules of CTP Energy Science.md

 **Drazen's CTP Energy Science/CTPSci Sciences Rules introduce 10 new laws that apply to principles of the non-physical C-domain.**

-This is Drazen's original wording of the final formulation of the **C-domain Mechanics** per CTP Phase I.
+This is Drazen's original wording of the final formulation of the **'C-domain Mechanics'** per CTP Phase I.